iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a DUI and DWI in Iowa?

-DUI or DWI is referred to as Operating While Intoxicated (OWI) in Iowa.
+A DUI or DWI is referred to as Operating While Intoxicated (OWI) in Iowa.
 OWI are traffic offenses that involve driving under the influence of a substance and driving with a blood-alcohol level of.08%.
 A person charged with OWI in Iowa is specifically operating the vehicle while drunk or under a drug or substance influence.
-In other words, a person sitting at the passenger seat of a moving vehicle or a person sitting in the driver’s seat of a parked vehicle cannot be charged with OWI.
+In other words, a person sitting in the passenger seat of a moving vehicle or a person sitting in the driver’s seat of a parked vehicle cannot be charged with OWI.
 All OWI cases are first brought to the District Court for trial, and they can be appealed to the Court of Appeal.
 The Motor Vehicle Division of the Department of Transportation is responsible for imposing driving penalties on OWI offenders.

 What is the Difference Between a DUI and a DWI in Iowa?